lawrennd/old_talks/_ml/towards-ml-systems-design.md

 ---
 title: "Towards Machine Learning Systems Design"
+venue: "Department of Computer Science, University of Glasgow"
 abstract: >
   Machine learning solutions, in particular those based on deep learning methods, form an underpinning of the current revolution in